EDWNKR/FlutterNewsApp/README.md

 # flutternewsapp

-A flutter app that using BLoC pattern to get News API
+A flutter news app with BLoC architecture/pattern and rxdart to retrieve data from newsapi.org.

 ## Getting Started